viviandotdev/ObsidianVault/+ Encounters/Self Analysis.md

-it is not that i don't care it is because i don't want to fight, i know how to are going to be like and i am the one who is going to end up getting the most hurt anyways
+it is not that i don't care it is because i don't want to fight, i know how to are going to be like and i am the one who is going to end up getting the most hurt anyways so i just give up and let you win. like i am so scared to making you upset i will do anything to prevent that from happening

 **Values**
 Ambitious- I want to be a more capable person who is fully independent and does not nee the help of others.